tus/tus-resumable-upload-protocol/protocol.md

 you already have a URL for the upload, usually created via the [File Creation](#file-creation) extension.

-All clients and servers MUST implement the core protocol.
+All Clients and Servers MUST implement the core protocol.

 This specification does not describe the structure of URLs, as that is left for the specific implementation to decide.
 All URLs shown in this document are meant for example purposes only.

-In addition, the implementation of authentication and authorization is left for the server to decide.
+In addition, the implementation of authentication and authorization is left for the Server to decide.

 ### Example